Rideau Carleton Raceway: Horse racing

 The racetrack at Rideau Carleton is a five-eighths mile oval with a track speed rating (Note: The track speed rating compares the speed of horses on a given track with their speed on another track.) of 1:57.4, about average for tracks of the same dimensions.
 In 2017, the track had 91 live race dates scheduled; every Sunday evening except Christmas Eve plus Thursday evenings from April through October.
-It is open year-round for off-track betting and has simulcast facilities for betting on thoroughbred and standardbred racing at other racetracks.

-Most races at Rideau Carleton are for smaller purses of under $10,000.
-However, the track does feature several legs of the Ontario Sires Stakes program in August.
+Most races at Rideau Carleton were for smaller purses of under $10,000.
+However, the track did feature several legs of the Ontario Sires Stakes program each August.
 Until 2012, the track also hosted the Des Smith Classic.
 In the 2006 renewal, featuring several of the fastest pacers of the time, Lis Mara set a Canadian record on a 5/8-mile track of 1:49.3.
 The record was broken in the 2011 renewal by Lis Mara's brother Lisagain, who paced the mile in 1:49.2.
-Although this is no longer the Canadian record, it still stands as the Rideau Carleton track record.
+Although this is no longer the Canadian record, it is the Rideau Carleton track record.

+Today

+In 2000, the venue introduced slot machines, under the authority of the Ontario Lottery and Gaming Corporation (OLG) which were expected to generate annual revenue of $130 million.

+The gaming operations at the site are currently run by Hard Rock International, which bought 51 percent of the stock in the facility in September 2017.

+The site includes a restaurant and hosts musical performances.